 THIS DOCUMENT IS PART OF THE PSTILL DISTRIBUTION AND MAY NOT BE DISTRIBUTED OR PUBLISHED WITHOUT PERMISSION OF THE AUTHOR.

-Usage is restricted by the conditions as stated in the license agreement, see Appendix for copyright notice.
+Usage is restricted by the conditions as stated in the license agreement, see Appendix for the COPYRIGHT NOTICE and the text file 'pstill-license.txt'

 1. Introduction